dmitrische/nzu-market/README.md

 # nzu-market
-Data, analysis, and modelling pertaining to the market for New Zealand Units (NZUs).
+Repository for data, analysis, and modelling pertaining to the market for New Zealand Units (NZUs) within the New Zealand Emissions Trading Scheme (NZ-ETS).